-Changes in non-cash working capital for the quarter ended March 31, 2013 primarily reflect a decrease in accounts receivables of \$90,301 and an increase in account payable of \$69,272.
-The decrease in accounts receivables is the result of decreased activities generated from the IOSMS platform.
-The increase in accounts payable is the result of the obligations, mostly professional fees, incurred by the Company while in the process of completing the acquisition of Inphosoft.
+Changes in non-cash working capital for the quarter ended December 31, 2013 primarily reflect a slight decrease in accounts receivables of \$52,679 and a slight increase in account payable of \$41,233.
+The decrease in accounts receivables is the result of decreased activities generated from the IOSMS platform and decrease in the billings of Inphosoft.
+Inphsoft group is concentrating in developing new applications for the market in the quarter.
+The increase in accounts payable is the result of the Company stretch the credit tem for settlement of obligations.
 Going forward, revenue from the IOSMS platform will decline substantially if traffic routed from the MNOs does not significantly increase following the signing of the new contracts which took effect on March 1, 2013.
 The reason for this is the absence of bundle fees.
 In the existing contracts bundle fees are collected insuring the availability of the platform regardless of traffic volume which over the past several quarters have declined substantially

 As mentioned above, with the arrival of a new competitor, namely M800, the operators are no longer willing to pay any bundle fees, the core of the IOSMS income stream.
 With Inphosoft, now the Company's main subsidiary, the loss of revenue from the IOSMS platform will impact cash flow operations but is not expected to cause any liquidity deficiency as a result.
-The Company as at March 31, 2013 had cash on hand of \$965,917 and a working capital ratio of 1.6 times to one.
+The Company as at December 31, 2013 had cash on hand of \$179,334 and a working capital ratio of 0.91 times to one.
 This and the growth opportunities offered by the activities of Inphosoft enhance the Company's going concern qualities and therefore its liquidity.